-Notes: Adolescent birth rate is calculated as the age-specific fertility rate per 1,000 women for women ages 15 to 19; Teenage pregnancy rate is calculated as the percentage of women ages 15 to 19 who have begun childbearing.
+Notes: Adolescent birth rate is calculated as the age-specific fertility rate per 1,000 women for women ages 15 to 19.
+Teenage pregnancy rate is calculated as the percentage of women ages 15 to 19 who have begun childbearing.
 Lactational amenorrhea method (LAM) is a temporary family planning method based on the natural effect of breastfeeding on fertility.
-LAM requires that the mother's monthly bleeding has not returned, the baby is fully or nearly fully breastfed, and the baby is less than 6 months old.
-IUD=intrauterine device.
+LAM requires that the mother's monthly bleeding has not returned, the baby is fully or nearly fully breastfed, and the baby is less than six months old.
+In more recent Demographic and Health Surveys (DHS), LAM is listed as a modern contraceptive method, whereas older publications categorize it as a traditional method.
+Data in this table reflect the categorization in the most recent DHS for each country.
+All data listed for Sindh Province is national-level data for Pakistan.
+Values in parentheses are based on unweighted cases for ages 25 to 49.